perforce/p4prometheus/INSTALL.md

 ## Grafana Dashboard

-See the [Sample dashboard](p4d.sdp/p4_stats_dashboard.json) which is easy to import as a Grafana dashboard.
+See the [Sample dashboard](demo/p4_stats_dashboard.json) which is easy to import as a Grafana dashboard.

-In addition we recommend oen or more of the node_exporter dashboards for servers stats, e.g.:
+In addition we recommend one or more of the node_exporter dashboards for server stats, e.g.:

 * https://grafana.com/grafana/dashboards/405
 * https://grafana.com/grafana/dashboards/1860